This training is designed to help you stay up-to-date on safeguarding practice and your responsibilities as a member of Scouts.

 There are five lessons in the module and an assessment at the end.
 You’ll need to score 100% in the assessment to unlock the certificate of completion.

-We have produced a reference guide to the content of the Safeguarding Mandatory Ongoing Learning.
+We've produced a reference guide to the content of the Safeguarding Mandatory Ongoing Learning.
 This guide can be used for reference before, during or after you do the e-learning, read the guide.

 What are the training objectives?